wso2-attic/asgardeo-auth-angular-sdk/README.md

 ### 2. Import `AsgardeoAuthModule` and Provide Configuration Parameters

-Add the `AsgardeoAuthModule` to the imports array of your app module.
+Add the `AsgardeoAuthModule` to the imports array of your root app module.
 Pass the config object to the `forRoot` function.
 See all the available configurations list [here](#configuration).

 ```typescript
 // app.module.ts